nyxtom/broadcast/README.md

 + stats-aware, broadcast-server has built in stats backend that can be used to perform common stats commands similar to redis, counters similar to statsd, keys..etc.
-This backend works over the redis, interface and line protocols are are supported by broadcast-server.
+This backend works over the redis, interface and line protocols and are supported by broadcast-server.
 + broadcast-benchmark for benchmarking various async/non-async commands
 + commands can be written as fire-and-forget over the standard tcp stack that way clients know which commands need to be read immediately for